pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Wikipedia People talking of "Select RGB foreground color" from a choice of more than 16 million "24-bit" Colors

-For example, inside of a gShell, try
+For example, inside of a gCloud Terminal Shell, try

     write '\e[38;5;196m Red \e[38;2;255;0;0m Red \e[m'
     write '\e[38;5;46m Green \e[38;2;0;255;0m Green \e[m'
     write '\e[38;5;21m Blue \e[38;2;0;0;255m Blue \e[m'

-These 24-bit Colors work inside a gShell and also inside a replIt Shell.
+These 24-bit Colors work at gCloud and at replIt.
 They do Not work inside a macOS Shell.
 Apple rudely mistakes the 38;2 ask for 24-bit Color as canceling the 38;5 ask for 8-bit Color.
 You can't ask for 8-bit and ask for 24-bit and settle for what you get, not with Apple around.